 Here is the fascinating bit about this whole rigorous process: the TTB only certifies people, not facilities.
 All of these requirements— from education, application, and through testing—are based off of an individual.
 One may think that it should only matter whether or not the equipment is correct and calibrated, but it matters that the individual know how to take care of their lab to maintain desired standards.
 Possibly most importantly, this government organization wants to trust that the person they are certifying understands and respects what the numbers mean and represent.
 Checking pH or doing an extraction is one thing, but understanding the science behind it, and why it matters, is of paramount importance for being a brewing chemist.

 Combining art + science

-Though Emily chose to pursue her passion for biology as her primary professional track, her interest in literary arts never fully abated.
+Though Frances chose to pursue her passion for biology as her primary professional track, her interest in literary arts never fully abated.
 To-date, she marries her dynamic interests by giving back to the beer community not just as a scientist, but as a wordsmith too.

-Among many other writing projects, Emily is also a beer wordsmith who regularly helps translate nitty gritty process details into tangible advice for brewers on the Five Star Chemicals & Supply, Inc. blog.
-“Emily brings fresh technical industry perspective to our blog through her witty articles and industry insight,” says Five Star Chemicals Marketing Manager Erin Hamrick.
+Among many other writing projects, Frances is also a beer wordsmith who regularly helps translate nitty gritty process details into tangible advice for brewers on the Five Star Chemicals & Supply, Inc. blog.
+“Fraances brings fresh technical industry perspective to our blog through her witty articles and industry insight,” says Five Star Chemicals Marketing Manager Erin Hamrick.
 “She is able to explain complicated and advanced techniques in a way all customers are able to understand and comprehend.
 Her tone is professional and yet still creative.”

 Photos taken at Bierstadt Lagerhaus.